agatakolohe/GoinOffGrid/Proposal.md

 #### Description

-GoinOffGrid is an 'accountabilibuddy'/accountability app for hikers to share their location, supplies and duration of hike with an emergency contact (accountabilibuddy).
+GoinOffGrid is an accountability app for hikers to streamline their hike information with an emergency contact.
 The goal is to have a chosen contact be aware and accountable of the hiker's adventure and safe return.

 #### Use Case